PennyLaneAI/pennylane/doc/development/deprecations.rst

 Pending deprecations
 --------------------

-* The `RandomLayers.compute_decomposition` keyword argument `ratio_imprivitive` will be changed to `ratio_imprim` to
-  match the call signature of the operation.

-  - Deprecated in v0.32
-  - Removed in v0.33

 * The ``observables`` argument in ``QubitDevice.statistics`` is deprecated.
 Please use ``circuit`` instead.
 Using a list of observables in ``QubitDevice.statistics`` is deprecated.
 Please use a ``QuantumTape`` instead.